rhysbryant/simpleformatter/readme.md

-# simple formatter
+# Simple formatter
-a golang package for parsing a format expression and outputting strings in that format in a relatively efficient way
+Golang package for parsing a format expression and outputting strings in that format in a relatively efficient way

 ## Examples
 ### Simple Usage